-We also considered price per blade as a factor, but did not weight that heavily because more blades do not necessarily equal a better or more pleasant shave.
+We also considered price per blade as a factor but did not weigh that heavily because more blades do not necessarily equal a better or more pleasant shave.
 We also thought about the number of shaves you’re likely to get out of a given razor or cartridge, but the truth is that varies widely based on how often you shave and how coarse your facial hair is, so we didn’t weight that factor heavily either.

 In the end, we landed on 15 of the best razors for men.
 Whether you’re looking for an all-around great disposable razor or the cheapest disposables available, the men’s disposable razors we found will get you through your daily shave without any hassle.
 And if you aren’t shaving often enough to justify buying a permanent safety razor, then the options here can make for solid substitutes.

 The Gillette Sensor3 Men’s Disposable Razor strikes the right balance between quality and disposability, which is why we’re n gaming it the best disposable razor on our list.
 Three blades offer a comfortable shave without too much irritation or ingrown hairs due to Gillette’s water-activated Comfortgel lubricant strip and pivoting razor head.
 These are also heavier in the hand than more pared-down disposables and feature an anti-slip rubber handle for solid control.
 As long as you’re not trying to shave off your whole beard, this disposable will get the job done.